ibm-cloud-docs/cis/managing-for-reliability.md

  * **Always Online** will not work if a "Cache Everything" page rule is enabled with the "Edge Cache Expire TTL" lower than the caching frequency (Free customers: 7 days, Pro customers: 3 days, and Business and Enterprise customers: 1 day), because the "Edge Cache Expire TTL" causes the **Always Online** cache to be purged in the corresponding interval.

- * **Always Online** will not function if you have the United States listed as a country on your Threat Control block list.
-If the US is listed as a block, the **Always Online** crawler will not be able to crawl your site.

 ## Origin Cache Control

-You can use the *Origin Cache Control* Page Rule settings to determine what content is cached from your origin and how often the content is updated, which has an effect on reliability and on performance.
+You can use the **Origin Cache Control** Page Rule setting to determine what content is cached from your origin and how often the content is updated, which has an effect on reliability and on performance.
 By default, if no settings are changed and no headers that prevent caching are sent from your origin server, IBM CIS caches all static content with certain extensions.
 These types of content include images, CSS, and JavaScript.
 This caching is primarily for performance reasons.

 To set up **Origin Cache Control** you would use Page Rules to turn on specific headers that give the desired behavior with respect to each resource of your content.
 To understand how to use **Origin Caache Conrol**, some more general explanation of Page Rules and overall caching behavior for CIS is required to provide context, which you'll see in the next several sections.
 Three methods exist that you can use to control caching in general, and **Origin Cache Control** is the second one.